mayaanne/foundations/week-1/git-and-github-intro/git-add-remote-sync-fork.md

 ## Fetch Changes
 You're going to be fetching changes from our remote sever (and therefore our version of the repo).
 Its important to know that Git will not over-write your work.
+Fetch just downloads data from the specified remote and makes it visible for you but putting it in a branch.

 Git will ensure everything is kept if your files and our files are different and Git will ask you to manually decide which parts you want to keep.

 1. Check to see if there are changes on the upstream remote?
 2. If there are, fetch them